michaellperry/parallel-topics/README.md

 ### Using the REST Endpoint

-The processor exposes a REST endpoint to query the state of the KTable.
+The consumer exposes a REST endpoint to query the state of the KTable.
 You can access it at:

 ```
 http://localhost:8080/sku-totals